British intonation: Meghan teaches us

 Neither the mid fall-rise nor the rise-fall-rise is used with questions… The high fall-rise… adds animation or intensity and has the effect of making the question more specific.
 It can suggest astonishment, ‘as if the speaker can hardly believe his ears’ (p.
 221)

-But neither Meghan nor the twenty assorted Brits illustrated above are conveying that they can hardly believe their ears.
+This RP account is obviously quite inappropriate for contemporary ‘mainstream’ speech.
+None of the twenty assorted Brits illustrated above are using the fall-rise to express that they can hardly believe their ears.
+Nor is Meghan.
 They’re just being neutrally polite, interested, engaged.
-This polite fall-rise is certainly far more common now than the Low Bounce.
-Clearly, a major change has taken place in standard British intonation; indeed, it took place long enough ago for Bob Ladd to describe it as a feature of RP in the 1990s!
+Clearly, a major change has taken place in standard British intonation; indeed, it took place long enough ago for Bob Ladd to describe it as an established characteristic of RP in the 1990s!

-The full pattern, with high level pitch before the fall-rise, is not even described by O’Connor & Arnold or by English Intonation.
+The full contemporary pattern, with high level pitch before the fall-rise, is not even described by O’Connor & Arnold, or by Wells’s English Intonation.
 (They associate the fall-rise with prenuclear falling pitch, which is still true in statements.)
-Of course, John Wells knew of the pattern’s existence, but he didn’t consider it RP.
-It’s included as a ‘Near-RP’ form in his 1982 Accents of English (p.
+John Wells knew of the full pattern’s existence, but he didn’t consider it RP and therefore excluded it from the old-school RP that described in English Intonation.
+He mentions it as a ‘Near-RP’ form in his 1982 Accents of English (p.
 373):

 RP: Are |you from /Liverpool?